Gonzera/videochatru-mitm/README.md

  9. Mute the first or second interlocutor.
  10. Skip the 1st / 2nd interlocutor.
  11. Push-To-Talk for discord (right click to switch).
- 12. Push-To-Talk for music (right click to switch).
+ 12. Switch input from a music player.
  13. Push-to-talk for your mic (right click to switch).
 </details>